coccoinomane/web3cli/README.md

 ### Multiple signers

-Add more signers with `w3 add` and select which one to use with the `--signer` flag:
+Add more signers with `w3 db signer add` and select which one to use with the `--signer` flag:

 ```bash
 w3 --signer my_signer <command>